• Ebook

 A hand turning a gluten-free scone to the side to show the soft inside texture and the lemon glaze with fresh lemon zest on top.

-This gluten free scones recipe walks you through each step to make a scone that is buttery, flaky, and also vegan!
+This gluten-free blueberry scones recipe walks you through each step to make a scone that is buttery, flaky, and also vegan!
 It's a great recipe for August when blueberries are in season.
 But you can also make them with frozen blueberries (as I did here) anytime of the year!

 Jump to: